kysakhin/obsidian-notes/linux_kernel_dev/Chapter 3 - Process Management.md

 - **Resource Management**: The kernel manages system resources, such as file descriptors, sockets, and I/O devices, and provides access to these resources to processes and threads.

 ---

+## how a new process is born
+a process starts its life by the `fork()` system call. which creates a new process by duplicating an existing process. so a parent process calls the fork(). the parent resumes execution and the child begins execution at the same place where the call returns. then using the exec() family system call are called in the child process to actually load the things onto the ram.